sockcymbal/QuestionImprover/README.md

 - Active Engagement: Don't just observe the process passively.
 Experiment with this!
 Engage actively with the prompts and responses, challenge assumptions, provide additional information, and guide the exploration of new lines of thought.
 Stylize it to your specific question and context, and refine.
 This is meant just to be a starting template.
 - Refine/customize the prompt associated with the Evaluation stage(s) to help the LLM estimate confidence/likelihood based on your own guidance
 - Manage Complexity: This is a fairly complex reasoning technique with many stages.
 Be mindful of the complexity and try to manage it effectively.
 This could involve breaking down complex problems into smaller, more manageable parts, or being selective about which stages to include for simpler problems.
 This can take some experimentation.
-- Given your unique question and expectations, specify the `hypothetical personas with specific skillsets and expertise` clearly at the beginning to help the LLM simulate a range of perspectives more successfully.

 # 🔗 Prompt Sequence